top of page

 Host, Garage to Stadiums Podcast

 The Led Zeppelin saga is a wild ride, swinging between euphoric triumphs and gut-wrenching tragedies.
 In a recent episode of Garage to Stadiums, we delved deep into the Led Zeppelin story with Bob Spitz, the author behind Led Zeppelin: The Biography, who shed light on the band's journey from their humble beginnings in 1968 to their untimely demise in 1980.
+But before we dive into the darkness, let's bask in the brilliance of the good times.

 The Good Times